ganelson/inweb/guide/Chapter 4/About Notations.md

 `InwebClassic` is a more traditional LP notation, in that paragraph and code boundaries are explicitly marked.
-This increases the amount of markup needed, but in compensation, a few additional features are provided: automated definitions and enumerations (in C-like languages), and embedded gadgets such as carousels of images, video, audio and so on.
-But commentary itself uses the same Markdown syntax as `MarkdownCode`, and so the two notations are not as different as they may appear at first sight.
+This increases the amount of markup needed, but some people find this clearer.
+It also provides for automated definitions and enumerations when coding in C-like languages, and for that reason is used by the Inform project.
+But since the commentary uses the same Markdown syntax as `MarkdownCode`, the two notations are not as different as they may appear at first sight.

 `CWEB` is a partial compatibility mode with Knuth's CWEB tool.
-It is able to tangle, and to weave, at least some of his programs of the last forty years, more or less adequately.
+It is able to tangle, and to weave to HTML, at least some of his programs of the last forty years, more or less adequately.
 Here, commentary uses TeX, not conventional Markdown.

 `WEB` is an even more partial compatibility mode for Knuth's early WEB tool.
 It can only usefully weave, not tangle, and even then, quite imperfectly.